tsuyama1990/ac-cdd/dev_documents/templates/ARCHITECT_INSTRUCTION.md

 **Sections:**
 1. **Test Scenarios** (Min 300 words per Scenario ID)
-   - List of scenarios with ID and Priority.
+   - List of scenarios with ID and Priority, based on the use-cases in `ALL_SPEC.md`.
 2. **Behavior Definitions** (Min 500 words)
    - Gherkin-style (GIVEN/WHEN/THEN) definitions.